shodutta92/SimuTix/README.md

 #SigmaWeb IEOR 131

+## THIS IS THE MULTIGRAPH VERSION, `settings.py` FROM THE ORIGINAL SIGMA WEB WILL NOT WORK HERE

 ##What is this?
 SigmaWeb is a simple framework for easily and quickly creating web interfaces for the Sigma simulation software.
 It is built as a self-contained package which requires only a default python installation to run.